Update: "Roald Dahl's Matilda the Musical" has been replaced by "9 to 5: The Musical" in May 2020.

 The Stephens College School of Creative and Performing Arts announces its 72nd season, “Art … For a Better World,” featuring a rich schedule of inspiring, entertaining and thought-provoking productions including theatre, dance, music, readings and film.

-For the second year in a row, Stephens’ theatre program is ranked No. 3 for Best College Theater by The Princeton Review.
+For four years running, Stephens’ theatre program is ranked in the top 10 for Best College Theater by The Princeton Review.
 (Learn more.)

 “At Stephens, we firmly believe that infusing the arts into all we do helps create a better world for all of us,” says Dr. Gail Humphries Mardirosian, dean of the School of Creative and Performing Arts.
 “Inspired by that belief, we bring you a 72nd performing arts season rich in inspiring entertainment in all its forms.”